 Elizabeth Berger, MD

-Dr. Berger is a mom of two, a child psychiatrist, and the author of Raising Kids with Character.
+Dr. Berger is a mom of two grown children, a child psychiatrist, and the author of Raising Kids with Character, in New York City.

 How many children do you have?
 We have two children, now 29 and 27 years of age–both busy writing their doctorate dissertations!
 Our son teaches philosophy in a New York college and was recently married.
 My husband and I are thrilled about this.
 Our daughter-in-law works as a teacher and is getting a graduate degree in educational advocacy.
 Our daughter is becoming a psychologist and sees patients of her own now.

 What is your specialty?
 I am board certified in the specialty of Psychiatry and also in the subspecialty of Child and Adolescent Psychiatry.
 I have always made teaching and writing part of my career as well direct patient care.
 At this time, I am retired from active practice.

 What is your favorite parenting tip?
 My favorite parenting tip came to me from an elderly hospital nurse when my newborn daughter was a few hours old.
 She bustled out of our room saying gaily, “Well, enjoy her!”
 These words blew my mind.
 I was so busy worrying about every silly thing that I was actually astonished to be reminded that the whole point was the enormous joy that each new baby brings into your life.

 What has surprised you most about parenting?
 That it isn’t graduate school.
 That parenting is above all a deeply personal, deeply intimate love relationship–completely quirky and unique for each child, impossible to “manage” or approach as a “job” or a “task.”
 Of course, you keep sharp sewing needles away from 2 year olds as best as you can, but the rest of it is really about the full depth of human experience: love and hate, life and death.
 It’s about sharing these profound mysteries, every day.